-Table 15 gives the number of people affected by these various tax rates.
-In 2003-04, out of an adult population in the UK of 47.5 million, an estimated 30.7 million individuals will be liable for income tax.
+Table 15 gives the numbers of people affected by these various tax rates.
+In 2004-05, out of an adult population in the UK of 48.1 million, an estimated 29.9 million individuals will be liable for income tax.
 This is a reminder that attempts to use income tax reductions to help the poorest in the country are likely to fail, since less than two-thirds of the adult population have high enough incomes to pay income tax at all.
-The total number of income taxpayers has increased slowly over the years, while the number of higher-rate taxpayers has grown much more quickly, from less than 3% of the taxpaying population in 1979-80 to more than 10% in 2003-04.
+The total number of income taxpayers has increased slowly over the years, while the number of higher-rate taxpayers has grown much more quickly, from less than 3% of the taxpaying population in 1979-80 to more than 10% in 2004-05.
 Some of this growth reflects periods when the threshold above which higher-rate tax is due has not been raised in line with price inflation, some reflects the fact that incomes on average have grown more quickly than prices, and some the fact that the dispersion of incomes has grown, with especially rapid increases in the incomes of those already towards the top of the income distribution, pushing more of them into higher-rate income tax liability.
-Table 16 shows that, over the period as a whole, the basic-rate limit, beyond which higher-rate tax becomes due, has failed to keep pace with price inflation, whilst the personal allowance has risen in real terms, especially in the mid-1980s.
+Table 16 shows that, over the period as a whole, the basic-rate limit, beyond which higher-rate tax becomes due, has failed to keep pace with price inflation, whilst the personal allowance has risen in real terms, especially over the 1980s.

-15We might be more interested in the proportion of adults that live in a family containing a taxpayer.
-Authors' calculations using the IFS tax and benefit model, TAXBEN, run on data from the Family Resources Survey, suggest that this figure stood at 74% for Britain in 2001-02 (the latest year for which data are available): most non-taxpaying adults do not have taxpayers in the family.
+&lt;sup>17We might be more interested in the proportion of adults that live in a family containing a taxpayer.
+Author's calculations using the IFS tax and benefit model, TAXBEN, run on data from the Family Resources Survey, suggest that this figure stood at 75% for Britain in 2002-03 (the latest year for which data are available): most non-taxpaying adults do not have taxpayers in the family.